 Elijah, a 4th grader at school joined our Ross Club halfway through the semester.
 He has always struggled with school.
 Rather than being present in the classroom, he had a tendency to wander around and act uninterested in what he was learning in class.
 However, Elijah struggles at recognizing good behaviors, so our Club staff works extra hard with him to help him develop this critical social skill.

 Elijah was also reading slightly below grade level.
 Shortly after joining Ross Club, we quickly saw how much he enjoyed coming to Club.
 He always did what he was asked to do, followed all of our rules, and is a fun addition to our Ross Club.
 To help fill these gaps, our Club staff worked with Elijah to help him develop these areas so he can use those skills outside of Club and in school.

 Elijah's family had a lot going on at home that distracted him from his school work.
 Club staff realized how important Club is for Elijah.
 Not only does he get to work on filling the gaps in his behavior and learning, but Elijah also has an outlet after school hours where he can explore, learn, play, and grow.

-Camari is in 7th grade at Meredith Middle School, Club member at the Huskies Club and the 2021 Boys & Girls Clubs of Central Iowa Junior Youth of the Year.
+Camari is a 9th grade Club member at the Huskies Club and the 2021 Boys & Girls Clubs of Central Iowa Junior Youth of the Year.
 Camari believes she can use her experience at Club to demonstrate how to be a good role model to others.

 Camari feels that Club has given her the opportunity to develop the best version of herself, by participating in volunteer opportunities, taking part in fun programming and making more friends than she ever imagined.
 Club has encouraged Camari to get out of her comfort zone and she has learned the value of mentorship as she’s built strong relationships with the staff at Huskies Club, who encourage her to be the best she can be.